nyxnor/onionjuggler/README.md

 cd onionservice
 ```

 2. Edit the required variables to fit your system inside `.onionrc`.
-Don't worry, there is only 3 variables that need to be set and they have examples and explanation.
+Don't worry, there is only a few variables that need to be set and they have examples and explanation.
 Open the `lib` with any editor:
 ```sh
 nano .onionrc